in

 • Hyacinthoides can develop aphids.

-Hyancinthoides Propagation
+Hyancinthoides propagation

 • Separate Hyacinthoides bulbs after blooming in early summer as the foliage die down; divisions and offsets can be replanted right away or in autumn.